 Alburty Swimming Pool.
 The Alburty Swimming Pool is to be used only during posted hours of operation when pool staff is present.
 Unauthorized use will result in a $100 per person fine, and is a punishable trespassing offense.
 Violators may be prosecuted.

 On a space available basis that presents no conflict with use by the campus community (1) Trustees, Full-Time Faculty, Staff and alumni may make requests for personal use of Crain Reception Hall or McCallum Ballroom for their immediate family; or (2) current students may make requests for personal use of Crain Reception Hall or McCallum Ballroom for themselves.
-Such requests may be made up to six months in advance of the proposed event and should be directed to the Scheduling and Events Office who will coordinate all arrangements in accordance with Rhodes’ policies and procedures.
+Such requests may be made up to six months in advance of the proposed event and should be directed to the College Events Office who will coordinate all arrangements in accordance with Rhodes’ policies and procedures.
 Fees will be incurred for personal and/or private use of space.
 Trustees, faculty, staff, students and alumni will be charged 50% of the facility rental rate charged to off-campus individuals and groups.
 All other direct charges for special set-ups, equipment, audio-visual aids, food service, catering and miscellaneous fees will be charged at standard rates applicable to all clients.

 USE OF PAUL BARRET, JR. LIBRARY

 The use of the Barret Library is limited to Rhodes students, faculty, and staff; the spouses and children of faculty and staff; certain friends of the College; and members of the Memphis Colleges and Schools Library Consortium.
 Use of the computer network is restricted to Rhodes students, faculty and staff.

 The Director of the Barret Library shall develop the rules governing the use of the Barret Library by Library Consortium members.